Henry Lindsay, 13th Earl of Crawford

-Henry Lindsay, 13th Earl of Crawford (died 1623) also known as Harry Charteris, was a Scottish landowner and courtier.
+Henry Lindsay, 13th Earl of Crawford (died 1623) was a Scottish courtier and landowner involved in feuds.

+Career

-Henry Lindsay was a younger brother of David Lindsay Earl of Crawford, a son of David Lindsay, 10th Earl of Crawford and Margaret Beaton, daughter of Cardinal Beaton and Marion Ogilvy.
-However, he took the name Charteris in 1584 and was adopted as heir to John Charteris of Kinfauns and Janet Chisholm.
-He was laird of Kinfauns near Perth and Careston in Angus.
+Henry Lindsay was a younger brother of David Lindsay, 11 Earl of Crawford, a son of David Lindsay, 10th Earl of Crawford and Margaret Beaton, daughter of Cardinal Beaton and Marion Ogilvy.
+However, he took the name Charteris in 1584 and was adopted as heir to John Charteris of Kinfauns and Janet Chisholm, Lady Kinfauns.

+He was known as Harry Charteris of Kinfauns from 1585, then Lord of Kinfauns from 1601, then Lord of Carelstoun from 1608-1621, was a Scottish landowner and courtier.
+His son inherited Kinfauns from his father as a wedding gift but predeceased the father, after the son's death it reverted back and he sold the Kinfauns estate with lordship.
+He only enjoyed the earldom for two years, before inheriting the earldom to cover debts of his nephew (the previous earl).

-He was Master of the Household for Anne of Denmark and audited her household accounts, with William Schaw.
+Lindsay was Master of the Household for Anne of Denmark and audited her household accounts, with William Schaw.
 This position was not as lucrative as he hoped, and in 1592 with a cousin and fellow Master of Household, David Beaton of Melgund, he complained about their arduous roles and low wage compared to other officers.

 In December 1591 Lindsay, during the Raid of Holyrood, defended the door of the queen's chamber at Holyrood Palace against the followers of Francis Stewart, 5th Earl of Bothwell.

-He probably built the house at Careston or "Carrestoun" which has fireplaces following the patterns of the French designer Jacques I Androuet du Cerceau.
+Lindsay probably built the house at Careston or "Carrestoun" which has fireplaces following the patterns of the French designer Jacques I Androuet du Cerceau.
 In 1598 he built the Charteris burial aisle at Kinfauns where his heraldry features conjoined with that of his wife Helen Chisholm, with their initials "HC" and "HCL".
 Helen was the daughter of Sir James Chisholm of Cromlix and Jean Drummond a daughter of Sir John Drummond 2nd of Innerpeffray.